 To date, I have rifles equipped with the following:

 Of course, I also have a drawer full of standard mil-spec triggers from various lower parts kits over time.
 It’s always good to have spares.

 When the LaRue MBT first came out, it was at the lofty price point of $250.
 At the time, that exceeded the price of the excellent Geissele SSA and the market was skeptical.
 Mark LaRue is a fairly aggressive businessman, though.
 As Geissele has gone up in price, the MBT has come down.
 First, it was $199, then $120, and now as low as $87.

 To be frank, that’s a steal.
 If you can get it for less than $100, then I really don’t see a reason to look at the $150-$300 options outside of brand loyalty.

 However, I also don’t think the MBT is for everyone, either.
-I wouldn’t be comfortable handing a rifle equipped with it over to a new shooter lacking in proper trigger discipline.
+I wouldn’t be comfortable handing a rifle equipped the the light spring over to a new shooter lacking in proper trigger discipline.